 As an antioxidant, lycopene may also benefit brain health.
 For example, it may help delay the onset and progression of Alzheimer's disease (12).

-Bottom Line: Lycopene and vitamin C are anti-inflammatory antioxidants found in watermelon.
+Summary Lycopene and vitamin C are anti-inflammatory antioxidants found in watermelon.
 Inflammation is linked to many chronic diseases.

-It may also help prevent age-related macular degeneration (AMD).
+It may also prevent age-related macular degeneration (AMD).
 This is a common eye problem that can cause blindness in older adults (1).

 Lycopene's role as an antioxidant and anti-inflammatory compound may help prevent AMD from developing and getting worse.

 Citrulline, an amino acid in watermelon, may reduce muscle soreness.
 It’s also available as a supplement.

 One small study gave athletes plain watermelon juice, watermelon juice mixed with citrulline or a citrulline drink.
 Both watermelon drinks led to less muscle soreness and quicker heart rate recovery, compared to citrulline on its own (13).